markjrieke/2024-potus/README.md

 - Prior dichotimizes the presence of a third party.
 There is definitely a better way to handle this.
+- Prior does not take into account the eras of polarization — i.e., a poor approval rating today is less catastrophic to the incumbent president than would be in the 60s-70s.
 - Gets closer to the DGP, but doesn’t match it.
 Many candidates are collectively swept into the “other” category.